News Corp, Australian national broadcaster to challenge legality of raids

 A News Corp spokeswoman confirmed the plan but declined to comment further.

-A police spokesman had no immediate comment when contacted by telephone.
-Police did not respond to a Reuters email seeking comment.
+A police spokesman declined to comment on the issue when contacted by Reuters.

 The ABC said it expected a court hearing about the raid on its office would take place in July or August.